 In order to evaluate general performance it has to be considered that the ICDS can be deployed in different environments.
 To reflect different compositions and densities of base stations from different areas, four distinct data sets will be used for the experiments in this section.
 The data sets have been taken in areas surrounding the city of Freiburg.
-For each area three scans were made on a fixed position and the duration was averaged.
 Table 4.1 shows some of the data sets' key values.